Home appraisal: Important things to know

 Can a home appraisal be contested or challenged?

 Yes.
-If you disagree with the appraised value of your property, you can request a reconsideration of value.
-This involves providing additional information or recent comparable sales that the appraiser may have overlooked.
-It’s important to present concrete evidence to support your case for a different valuation.
+If you disagree with the appraised value of your property, you can request a reconsideration of value by providing additional information or recent comparable sales that may have been overlooked.

 What should you not say to a home appraiser?

-When you’re getting your property appraised, try to avoid making statements that could be seen as trying to influence the appraiser’s judgment (e.g., how much you’re willing to pay or sell for).
-It’s best to provide factual information about the property and any recent upgrades to ensure the appraiser can conduct their evaluation independently.
+Avoid making statements that could be seen as trying to influence the appraiser’s judgment (e.g., how much you’re willing to pay or sell for).
+It’s best to provide factual information about the property and any recent upgrades.